jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) the name and particulars of that person shall not be available for inspection under section 110(3)﻿(c); and (c) the application for registration of that person shall not be available for inspection under section 110(3)﻿(d).
 (2) Without limiting the discretion conferred on the Electoral Commission by subsection (1), the Electoral Commission may on the production of—exercise in respect of that person’s name, and without further evidence or inquiry, the power conferred on the Electoral Commission by that subsection.
-  (a) a protection order that is in force under the Domestic Violence Act 1995 in respect of any person; or (aa) a restraining order that is in force under the Harassment Act 1997 in respect of any person; or (b) a statutory declaration from a constable to the effect that he or she believes that the personal safety of a person or of a person’s family could be prejudiced by the publication of that person’s name,—
+  (a) a protection order that is in force under the Family Violence Act 2018 in respect of any person; or (aa) a restraining order that is in force under the Harassment Act 1997 in respect of any person; or (b) a statutory declaration from a constable to the effect that he or she believes that the personal safety of a person or of a person’s family could be prejudiced by the publication of that person’s name,—